keyaanminhas/OrreryWebApp/README.md

 ## Features

-- **Realistic Orbits**: Planetary motion based on Kepler's laws, with data obtained from NASA.
+- **Realistic Orbits**: Planetary motion in the 3D view is based on Kepler's laws, with data obtained from NASA.
+The 2D view, however, has circular orbits for the sake of simplicity.
-- **Rotating Planets**: Each planet rotates around its own axis according to its real rotation period.
+- **Rotating Planets**: In the 2D view, each planet rotates around its own axis according to its real rotation period.
+This is prevented in the 3D view due to heavy performance impact due to redrawing the sphere every moment.
 - **Interactive UI**: Click on any planet to view additional information.
 - **Adjustable Time Scale**: Use a slider to change the speed of time and observe the effects on orbital motion.
 - **Realistic Textures and Atmosphere**: Each planet has unique textures, including Saturn's rings and Venus's atmospheric coloring.